julelang/manual/src/std/unicode.md

 ```jule
 static PD: &RangeTable
 ```
-The set of Unicode characters in category PD (Punctuation, DASH).
+The set of Unicode characters in category PD (Punctuation, Dash).

 ---